 URETEK Deep Injection (UDI) is the rapid, economical solution for repair and maintenance of the bridges that keep our nation moving.

-For stabilization of bridge abutments, bridge entrance and exit ramps, and transitions, UDI offers almost immediate results.
+For bridge soil stabilization, bridge foundation repair and lifting, entrance and exit ramps, and transitions, UDI offers almost immediate results.

 For the state highway departments that are tasked with maintaining more than 600,000 bridges in the United States, UDI restores those critical assets to a stable, safe, and level condition above stabilized soils in much less time and for dramatically less money than full-reconstruction methods.